krim404/DellXPS15-9550-OSX/Tutorial_10.14.md

 To prevent getting in hibernation (which can and will corrupt your data if you're not using the 4k switch).
 `sudo pmset -a hibernatemode 0` or run the script in `./10.14/Post-Install/Additional\ Steps/Hibernation/disablehibernate.sh`

-## Step 4.5:
 Take a look in the folder `/10.14/Post-Install/Additional\ Steps/`.
 There are multiple fixes for various bugs or problems.
 Use the supplied tools only when needed.
-These folders always contain a seperate readme file to explain their requirement and usage.
+These folders always contain a seperate readme file to explain their functionality, requirements and general usage.

 ## Step 5: iServices (AppStore, iMessages etc.)
 WARNING!
 DONT USE YOUR MAIN APPLE ACCOUNT FOR TESTING!
 It's pretty common that apple BANS your apple-id from iMessage and other services if you've logged in on not well configured hackintoshs!